SAP/fundamental/docs/pages/guides/how-to-use-scss.md

 Fundamental UI is currently available as an [NPM package](https://www.npmjs.com/package/fundamental-ui){:target="_blank"} and a compiled and minified [CDN file](https://unpkg.com/fundamental-ui@1.0.0-beta-2/dist/fundamental-ui.min.css){:target="_blank"}.
 The following steps will cover how to install it via NPM.

-1. Type `npm install fundamental-ui --save-dev`
+1. Type `npm install fundamental-ui --save-dev`.
+This will install the package as a dev dependency.
-2. Verify the installation by typing `npm list fundamental-ui`
+2. Verify the installation was successful by typing `npm list fundamental-ui`
 3. Fundamental UI installation is now complete

 <br>